What support is available at Leeds Beckett?

 Background

 Leeds Beckett University Disability Advice Team offers support, information and guidance on any disability related matters within our University.
-Support is available to students with a range of disabilities and long term conditions such as autism, dyslexia, dyspraxia, a mental health condition (e.g. depression, anxiety, etc.), a long term health condition (e.g. epilepsy, IBS, diabetes, etc.), a physical or a sensory condition.
-Support is tailored on an individual basis in order to ensure access to the most effective support for you.
-Some examples of support other students have found useful are:
+Support is available to students with a range of disabilities and long term conditions such as autism, Specific Learning Differences (e.g. dyslexia, dyspraxia, etc.), a mental health condition (e.g. depression, anxiety, etc.), a long term health condition (e.g. epilepsy, IBS, diabetes, etc.), a physical or a sensory condition.
+Support is available on an anticipatory basis, via our Standards of Inclusive Practice, our Self-Referral and Anticipatory Adjustment Plan process and can also be tailored on an individual basis in order to ensure access to the most effective support for you.

 • Exam or Assessment adjustments (e.g. extra time, use of a PC, etc.)